edelarosagon/esp-aws/README.md

 * Install [AWS SDK](https://www.dropbox.com/sh/nqh9yqm9pd9hgg6/AAD0_wmnLMD3OxDO3TCsj4PLa?dl=0) as a Arduino Library

-* Install your sensor library if any (in our case DHT22)
+* Install your sensor library if any (in our case a capacitive sensor)

 * Download aws-esp-ino.zip and unzip it to your Arduino folder